wendychen/shopping-cart/README.md

 ### `npm start`

-> `lint errors`
+- `lint errors`
 What does lint errors mean?

-> A lint error is a programming error, bug, or stylistic issue flagged by a lint tool.
+- A lint error is a programming error, bug, or stylistic issue flagged by a lint tool.

-> A lint tool is a static code analyzer that scans source code for issues.
+- A lint tool is a static code analyzer that scans source code for issues.

+- The term "lint" in programming comes from an old tool called lint, which was originally developed in 1978 for the C programming language to analyze source code for errors.
+The name comes from "lint" (fuzz or tiny fibers) that accumulate in clothes—just like small mistakes or inconsistencies can accumulate in code.

 ### `npm test`